oemof/oemof-tabular/docs/usage.rst

 However, in some cases complexity of this internal logic and full functionality is neither necessary nor suitable for model users.
 Therefore we provide so called **facade classes** that provide an energy specific and reduced access to the underlying oemof.solph functionality.
+More importantly theses classes provide an interface to tabular data sources from that models can be created easily.

-To see the implemented facades check out the :py:mod:`~oemof.tabular.facades` module
+.. note:: To see the implemented facades check out the :py:mod:`~oemof.tabular.facades module.

 Modelling energy systems based on these classes is straightforward.
 Parametrization of an energy system can either be done via python scripting or